Bachelor of Divinity in Business Administration (Minor in Outdoor Leadership)

 Prairie is excited to announce that the Bachelor’s of Divinity in Business Administration with a minor in Outdoor Leadership program will be launched in Fall 2019!

-This degree couples together the strength of Prairie’s Explore program in developing leaders with the new Business program’s emphasis on preparing students for Christ-centered entrepreneurship and small business employment.
+This degree couples together the strength of Prairie’s Explore (Outdoor Leadership) program in developing leaders with the new Business Administration program’s emphasis on preparing students for Christ-centered entrepreneurship and small business employment.

 Students will learn how to conduct business like Jesus would conduct business.
 It’s why every student in the BDBA will study the entire Bible during their degree.
 Society is in need of well equipped, disciples of Christ to live out both the great commandment and the great commission through business.